-ctDNA levels may also be tested. ctDNA are small pieces of DNA released from tumour cells that make their way into the bloodstream. ctDNA is a sensitive test that helps determine if you have any tumours in your body-even if the tumours are not visible on scans (a state known as no evidence of disease).
+One monitoring test being studied is ctDNA. ctDNA are small pieces of DNA released from tumour cells that make their way into the bloodstream. ctDNA is a sensitive test that helps determine if you have any tumours in your body-even if the tumours are not visible on scans (a state known as no evidence of disease).
 This remains an experimental test in melanoma and is currently not widely used to guide treatment decisions or monitoring.

-DISEASE FACTORS FOR DECISION MAKING
+FACTORS FOR DECISION MAKING